 Java : @FunctionalInterface (annotation) with Examples

-FunctionalInterface (Java SE 20 & JDK 20) API Examples.
+FunctionalInterface (Java SE 24 & JDK 24) in Java with Examples.

-You will find code examples on most FunctionalInterface methods.
+You will find code samples for most of the FunctionalInterface methods.

 Summary